dufferzafar/cheat/README.md

 `cheat edit git` - Edit the git sheet.
 A new one will be created if it doesn't already exist.

 `cheat show git --copy 12` - Copy the 12th cheat from the sheet

+`cheat fetch` - When you feel like updating the sheets.

 # Todo